 How do you position yourself to achieve this?

 We demonstrate the continual renewal process by placing innovation, experience and total customer focus in the foreground.
 Our customer community is constantly challenging us and we leave no stone unturned in catering to the needs and wishes of our clientele – be this in terms of knowledge sharing, support, best practices or in the form of interactive exchange.
-Furthermore, we are also ‘opening’ up to the requirements of the market – for instance with regard to agility and DIY by providing an open-source marketplace for add-ons, integrations and solutions.
+Furthermore, we are also ‘opening’ up to the requirements of the market – for instance with regard to agility and DIY by providing an open-source integration hub for add-ons, integrations and solutions.